General Journal PoliciesEditorial independence

 Information about the New Creative Commons licence can be found here.

-There is a page limit of 9 printed pages per article.
+There is a page limit of 9 printed or typeset pages per article excluding review articles.
 For all pages over this limit the authors will be charged £95 (~US$180) per additional page.
+This page charge is only applicable if the number of pages exceeds the 9-page limit despite the paper being within word limit.

 The Journal allows authors to deposit their papers on preprint servers and their data in public databases.